 You can also qualify for asylum or refugee status based on political opinion if the authorities mistakenly assume that you hold certain opinions, perhaps based on some other personal characteristic like your religion or family group.
 (This is called “imputed political opinion.”)

 This category is the most difficult of the five to define and is the subject of many legal arguments.
 A social group is sometimes said to mean an identifiable group of people whose government views it as a threat.
 Or it is described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot — or should not be expected to — change it.
 The group must be recognized within society as a distinct entity.

 Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as the educated elite), family members of dissidents, occupational groups, homosexuals, members or former members of the police or military (who may be targeted for assassination), and, in some cases, women.

 San Diego Asylum and Refugee Lawyer

-Based in San Diego, Chula Vista and El Cajon, San Diego Asylum and Refugee Lawyers at Law Offices of Hasbini specialize in immigrant and non-immigrant visa processing, U.S. permanent residence, green card, working visas, H-1B’s, business and investment visas, naturalization, corporate and business immigration, political asylum, as well as deportation and removal matters.
+Based in San Diego, Inland Empire and National City, San Diego Asylum and Refugee Lawyers at Law Offices of Hasbini specialize in immigrant and non-immigrant visa processing, U.S. permanent residence, green cards, working visas, H-1B’s, business and investment visas, naturalization, corporate and business immigration, political asylum, as well as deportation and removal matters.